 - Reduce stress and anxiety.

-There is no adverse effect of acupuncture for trigeminal neuralgia.
+If performed by well trained practitioner, there is rarely any adverse effect of acupuncture for trigeminal neuralgia.